 I planned one semester at a time for toiletries and supplies and bought enough underwear to last almost that long as well.
 I was optimistic, for sure, but had been living with these creatures long enough to know the score.

 6. Gaming the system

 My very own, unscientific research asserts that more males play video games than females.
 In particular, among the college set where they are a double-edged sword.
-Many a friendship has been forged on the dorm hall through an invite to game.
+Many a friendship has been forged in the dorm hall through an invite to a game.

 On the other hand, many kids will just stay in their rooms with the door closed and play with strangers not only on a different campus, but on a different continent.
 Our boys did not take gaming systems with them mostly because I still had boys at home who would have been deprived.

 However, they always managed to find someone to let them join in.
 Ultimately, you must know your child and whether this will be a pro or con.